alvinliju/git-scraper-analyzer/readme.md

 ## Why it matters

-idk it seemed intresting enough to spend 2 nights spoling my sleep and messing my academics....
+idk it seemed intresting enough to spend 2 nights spoiling my sleep and messing my academics....

 ## Files